-It’s important that we fill the ever-widening gap caused by inflation year-over-year from 2020 through 2050 (and beyond).
+We must fill the ever-widening gap caused by inflation year-over-year from 2020 through 2050 (and beyond).
 With 25x $50,000, Jane is starting with a stash of $1,250,000.
-During the course of saving all that dough, she and her husband were able to pay off their small home and avoid luxury car payments.
+During saving all that dough, she and her husband were able to pay off their small home and avoid luxury car payments.

-The big variables over the course of the next several years are: market growth, taxes, and fees on investments.
+The big variables over the next several years are market growth, taxes, and fees on investments.
 We can assume the market will return 8% year over year, which is essentially what the S&P 500 has done since its inception in 1957, through to 2018.
-Let’s also assume a miniscule amount of adminstrative fees thanks to Jane using Vanguard (Admiral shares).
+Let’s also assume a minuscule amount of administrative fees thanks to Jane using Vanguard (Admiral shares).

 Now, let’s take another look.
 This time using a more dire outlook that throws a bunch of new variables into the mix.
 Let’s ratchet up inflation to 5%, and mess around with a few ill-timed recessions.
 We’ll use the last 30 years of actual S&P 500 returns to factor-in the effects of a post 9/11 recession (the series of -10%, -13%, and -23%), and the Great Recession of 2008 (the -38% row):

-I played out the model using an average 9% S&P 500 returns from the past 30 years (like putting the record on repeat).
+I played out the model using an average of 9% S&P 500 returns from the past 30 years (like putting the record on repeat).
 So that by the time age 90 rolls around, Jane and husband are left with just north of $300,000 in the kitty.
-Sounds like a lot today, but by then, that could be the cost of a single CAT Scan!
+It sounds like a lot today, but by then, that could be the cost of a single CAT Scan!

 Granted, this “dire exercise” assumes that nasty 5% inflation never goes away.
 It also assumes expenses haven’t changed, when likely Jane and hubby would be traveling less and perhaps living a bit smaller by this point.
 Also, bear in mind I haven’t factored in any social security annuities, which would effectively keep them whole right up until the end.